groovy-tutorial/groovy-tutorial/manuscript/05/05_02_CommonExceptions.md

 I> Let's take a look at some exceptions you're likely to see through the day.

-In the following sections we'll thrown some errors and exceptions (on purpose) so that we can check out some of the most common children of `java.lang.Throwable` you're likely to see.
+In the following sections we'll throw some errors and exceptions (on purpose) so that we can check out some of the most common children of `java.lang.Throwable` you're likely to see.
 As a bonus we'll also discover a few approaches to avoiding them.

 ## java.lang.NullPointerException